Divyakorukond/LanguageTranslatorApp/README.md

 Option 2: Install APK (Recommended 🚀)

-1. Download the latest APK from Releases
+1. Download the latest APK from Releases.
-(or add a Google Drive link here if you host it there).

 2.Transfer to your Android device

-3.Enable Install from Unknown Sources (if required)
+3.Enable Install from Unknown Sources

 4.Install & enjoy 🌍